The Grey Modifier

 Colorful Tour, exhibiting the rabicano pattern.
 Note the white hairs on his flank and the top of his tail.

 This is Skunktail, a bay rabicano, showing off a bold skunk tail that earned him his name.
 Not all rabicanos have this much white on their tails.
-He appears to be a sabino as well.

 On to TB Color Page 3